 With Office Safe Mode, you can use Word after it has encountered startup problems.
 When a problem is detected at startup, the Automated Office Safe Mode either fixes the problem or isolates the problem.
 Therefore, you can start Word successfully.

 During the startup of Word, Office Safe Mode checks for problems such as an add-in or an extension that does not start.
-Office Safe Mode also checks for a corrupted resource, for a corrupted file, for a corrupted registry, or for a corrupted template.
+Office Safe Mode also checks for a corrupted resource, for a corrupted file, for a corrupted registry, or a corrupted template.

 If Word encounters a problem during startup, you may receive an error message that is similar to one of the following the next time that you start Word: